 Earlier this fall, schools reported if they prefer to implement ELT in school-year 2016-17 as part of Cohort 2 or school-year 2017-18 as part of Cohort 3.
-Using these responses, the Office of Expanded Learning Time has been working with the Office of Transportation and principal leaders to develop a plan that minimizes the fiscal impact of changing schools' end times.
+Using these responses, the Office of Extended Learning Time has been working with the Office of Transportation and principal leaders to develop a plan that minimizes the fiscal impact of changing schools' end times.
 We anticipate reaching out to schools to confirm their ELT cohort in late October and making a public announcement in early November.

 During October, the ELT Joint Task Force reached out to parents, teachers, and principals in Cohort 1 schools to get feedback on their first year of ELT.
 From these conversations, we will design supports for Cohort 1 schools to help make their first year of ELT a success.

-Cohort 1 has started their expanded day!
+Cohort 1 has started their extended day!

 September 8th marked the first day of ELT for our Cohort 1 schools!
 After months of planning and two amazing facilitator training sessions over the summer, Cohort 1 has now officially implemented ELT.
 We plan to check-in with schools during September and October to see how things are going and to provide any support schools need to make their new school day a success.
 We are also preparing to select Cohort 2 so that they can start their planning.